Your £20,000 ISA annual allowance will reset come April so it's a good time to find the best stocks and shares ISA account out there.

 Minimum ISA investment amounts

-The ISA allowance for the 2022/23 tax year is £20,000.
+The ISA allowance for the 2023/24 tax year is £20,000.
 That doesn’t mean you have to invest that amount, it’s just the upper limit to what you can put in your stocks and shares ISA.
+Remember, any of your investments made within that allowance are protected from capital gains tax and dividend tax.

-But, while that’s the maximum, there might be a minimum you have to invest with certain platforms so it’s worth checking if that level is right for you.
+Beyond the maximum tax year allowance, there might be a minimum investment you have to invest with certain fund platforms too.
+So it’s worth checking if the level of platform charges is right for you and your personal financial circumstances.

 That lower requirement is more common when you’re dealing with cash ISAs but that doesn’t mean it can’t be a requirement for their stocks and shares cousins.